AjaX-05/End-to-End-Cloud-Data-Pipeline-for-Zillow-Data-Analytics/README.md

     );
     ```

+   - Airflow will automate the process of transferring data from the S3 bucket to Redshift.
+Using the `S3ToRedshiftOperator`, it will move the data from the S3 Golden bucket into the Redshift table for further analysis.

 ## Airflow DAG
 The Airflow DAG script orchestrates the entire pipeline workflow.
+It automates the following tasks:
+- **Extract Zillow Data**: Uses a PythonOperator to fetch data from Zillow and store it locally.
+- **Load to S3**: Moves the extracted data to an S3 bucket using a BashOperator.
+- **Check File Availability**: Uses S3KeySensor to ensure the file is available in the S3 bucket.
+- **Transfer to Redshift**: Uses S3ToRedshiftOperator to move the data from S3 to Redshift.

 You can find the Airflow DAG script [here](https://github.com/AjaX-05/End-to-End-Cloud-Data-Pipeline-for-Zillow-Data-Analytics/blob/main/zillowanalytics.py).

 ## Lambda Functions

 ### Copy From S3 Bronze to S3 Silver
 The Lambda function `copyFromS3BronzeToS3Silver` is designed to copy data from the S3 Bronze bucket (Landing Zone) to the S3 Silver bucket (Intermediate Zone).
-Here's how it works:
+Here’s how it works:
 1. **Trigger**: The function is triggered by S3 events, which provide the source bucket and object key.
 2. **Waiter**: It uses an S3 waiter to ensure that the object exists in the source bucket before proceeding.
 3. **Copy**: It copies the object to the target bucket (S3 Silver).